thomasironmonger

 There are lights everywhere the sun doesn't mind.
 In the lift,

-which doesn’t register your weight, you see in the mirror signs
+which doesn’t register your weight, you recognise in the mirror the signs

-you are dying a little faster: feeling the alien heart of a phone
+you are dying faster: feeling the alien heart of a phone

 out familiar.
-Some friend demanding you to meet them.
+A so called friend demanding you to meet.
 You ask —

 why are you calling now, it’s late — but — as they insist

 — this is your regular reply.
-Ok you say — because you’re not thinking
+Ok you reply — because you’re not thinking

 about having sex, just the chance that a door might open — and later

-at the classic bar, with rows of bottles polished every night,
+at the old school bar with rows of bottles polished every night,

 the waiter greets you with a smile he's been finishing for decades: